 • Degree in Computer Science, Computer Engineering, or a related field;

-• Previous experience with JavaScript and ES6+;
+• Previous experience with modern JavaScript (ES6+) and TypeScript;

 • Experience with databases like MySQL, MongoDB, SQLite, etc.;